FadhilKwan/ci4-first-test/README.md

 Thanks for checking by.
 And if you have any suggestions on how I can familiarize myself with CI please let me know, that'll will be much appreciated!

+(this is also my first time uploading a repo to github, and I deeply apologize for this exquisitely sloppy execution ^-^;)